upgundecha/howtheysre/README.md

 Many organizations regularly come forward and share their best practices, tools, techniques and offer an insight into engineering culture on various public platforms like engineering blogs, conferences & meetups.
 The content is curated from these avenues and shared in this repository.

-_Note to readers: This list contains the reading material, tools, and techniques written a few years back that may be obsolete.
+_Note to readers: This list contains the reading material, videos, tools, and techniques created a few years back, and some of these may be obsolete.
 Please use such material with caution as there may be recent advances in technology and practices which offer better alternatives and perspectives._

 ### Topics